Iipal/FdF/README.md

 #### Something about maps for that project:

-- Numbers in one line means our X-position's on map.
+- Numbers in one line means our X-positions on map.
-- Lines in file means our Y-position's on map.
+- Lines in file means our Y-positions on map.
-- Each numbers on map means our Z-position's on map.
+- Each numbers on map means our Z-positions on map.
 - `0xFFFFFF`: HEX color code for XYZ-position.

 ### In code: